ngs-mstb/micgent/README.md

 parameters in order to accomodate a wide variety of possible file naming patterns.

-Let us assume that you have placed the FASTQ files under some directory named `/path/to/seqstore/data` on the host file system where you start your Docker container.
+Let us assume that you have placed the FASTQ files under some directory named `/path/to/seqstore/reads` on the host file system where you start your Docker container.

-Then, you should bind-mount this directory under a specific location `/seqstore/data` in the container:
+Then, you should bind-mount this directory under a specific location `/seqstore/data` in the container.

 ```
 docker run --rm -d -p 8080:80 --name ngs-mstb \
--v "/path/to/seqstore/data":"/seqstore/data" \
+-v "/path/to/seqstore/reads":"/seqstore/data" \
 -v "/host/directory/path":"/export" \
 -e GALAXY_CONFIG_SINGLE_USER=admin_ge@ngs-mstb.nowhere ngsmstb/ngs-mstb:latest
 ```
+While you should always use this fixed `/seqstore/data` location after the `:` in the bind-mount argument, the actual location of your files on the host OS (the string before the `:`) can be any path.

+The net result of setting this Docker parameter is that the NGS-MSTB software running inside the container will see all files from `/path/to/seqstore/reads` directory on the host machine to appear under `/seqstore/data` directory in the container.

-The container will only need read-only access to that location. **Note**: the pipeline in the container will be executing as user `galaxy` that has user ID (UID) 1450 and the same group ID (GID).
-You should either create a user/group with the same UID/GID and give read and directory execute permissions to either user or group to all files under your `/path/to/seqstore/data`, or make `/path/to/seqstore/data` readable by all users (if that is admissible for you security-wise).
+The container will only need read-only access to the FASTQ files. **Note**: the pipeline in the container will be executing as user `galaxy` that has user ID (UID) 1450 and the same group ID (GID).
+You should either create a user/group with the same UID/GID and give read and directory execute permissions to either user or group to all files under your `/path/to/seqstore/reads`, or make `/path/to/seqstore/reads` readable by all users (if that is admissible for you security-wise).
 The latter can be done with the following command on Linux or MacOS:
-`chmod -R o+rX "/path/to/seqstore/data"`.
-Replace `/path/to/seqstore/data` everywhere in these instructions with your actual absolute path.
+`chmod -R o+rX "/path/to/seqstore/reads"`.
+Replace `/path/to/seqstore/reads` everywhere
+in these instructions with your actual absolute path.

-Pairs of FASTQ files across multiple samples can be spread across several subdirectories under `/path/to/seqstore/data` - please see the Help lines in the manifest builder tool in NGS-MSTB Galaxy container.
+Pairs of FASTQ files across multiple samples can be spread across several subdirectories under `/path/to/seqstore/reads` - please see the inline Help of the NGS-MSTB
+`Generate Manifest...` Galaxy tool.
 The Help describes both multi-directory search patterns and the regular expressions for extracting the sample IDs.

-When specifying path to the data subdirectory in the NGS-MSTB manifest building tool, the **path should be given as relative to the fixed root path `/seqstore` inside the container**.
+When specifying path to the data subdirectory in the NGS-MSTB `Generate Manifest...` Galaxy tool, the **path should be given as relative to the fixed root path `/seqstore` inside the container**.

-This is easier to demonstrate through the example:
+This is easier to demonstrate through this **key** example:

-Let us assume that on your host machine the FASTQ files are located under a subdirectory `/path/to/seqstore/data/my_sequencing_run1`, and their names end in `.fastq.gz` Then, in the manifest tool, you would supply:
+Let us assume that on your host machine the FASTQ files are located under a subdirectory `/path/to/seqstore/reads/my_sequencing_run1`, and their names end in `.fastq.gz` Then, in the `Generate Manifest...` tool, you would supply:
 `data/my_sequencing_run1/*.fastq.gz`.

+NGS-MSTB restricts the allowed files paths to be relative to the `/seqstore` root as a security precaution in order to prevent the Web users from accessing arbitrary paths inside the running container.

 #### FASTA reference files